Who is Online

 Sultan Abdul Hamid II dripping with blood.
 The massacres of 1894 - 1896 were followed by the mass slaughter of 1915

 The two attempted genocides are not unrelated.
-That student of history, Adolph Hitler, would later use the Armenian Massacre to reassure his troops that what they were about to do would later be admired.
+That student of history, Adolf Hitler, would later use the Armenian Massacre to reassure his troops that what they were about to do would later be admired.
 In a speech to Wehrmacht commanders at his Obersalzberg home on 22 August 1939, a week before they invaded Poland he would declare:

 Unsere Stärke ist unsere Schnelligkeit und unsere Brutalität.
 Dschingis Khan hat Millionen Frauen und Kinder in den Tod gejagt, bewußt und fröhlichen Herzens.
 Die Geschichte sieht in ihm nur den großen Staatengründer.
 Was die schwache westeuropäische Zivilisation über mich behauptet, ist gleichgültig.
 Ich habe den Befehl gegeben – und ich lasse jeden füsilieren, der auch nur ein Wort der Kritik äußert – daß das Kriegsziel nicht im Erreichen von bestimmten Linien, sondern in der physischen Vernichtung des Gegners besteht.
 So habe ich, einstweilen nur im Osten, meine Totenkopfverbände bereitgestellt mit dem Befehl, unbarmherzig und mitleidslos Mann, Weib und Kind polnischer Abstammung und Sprache in den Tod zu schicken.
 Nur so gewinnen wir den Lebensraum, den wir brauchen.
 Wer redet heute noch von der Vernichtung der Armenier?